 Migration-Focused Chicago and Study Abroad Options

 All students studying abroad must complete a general application.
-For information and application forms click the following link: Mexico General Application - 2015.
+For information and application forms click the following link: Mexico General Application 2017-2018

 *Information and options are subject to change based on enrollment and availability.

 Border Immersion and Mexico Study Abroad Course Options

 The School of Social Work offers an intensive border immersion course, SOWK 502, over Spring Break in Tucson and Nogales, Arizona and Nogales, Sonora, Mexico.
 Content for this course is covered in pre-departure sessions and during the trip.
 The School also offers two courses in Mexico City: SOWK 733 and SOWK 509.
 Students are required to enroll in both courses if they wish to participate in the Mexico summer course program.
 The courses are offered in May immediately following the May graduation.
 The Mexico City courses are offered concurrently and include several pre-departure sessions and two weeks of intensive study in Mexico.
 Many students desiring to complete a summer-block field placement in Mexico also enroll in the Mexico City courses that immediately precede the field placement.
 While this option provides an excellent introduction to Mexico, it is not necessary for the field placement, which can be completed independently from the course option.